uibk-dps-teaching/ps_cpp_2020/assignment1/feedback.md

 This is a very open approach that may only fit some projects.

 You'd then use `#include "myframework/foo.hpp"` for instance.

+You may of course build more than just one app; yet, the focus lies on the combination of app and framework.

 Consider watching [John Romero's talk at 2016 GDC Europe](https://www.youtube.com/watch?v=E2MIpi8pIvY) regarding some paradigms to follow during development.